guildai/guildai/guild/tests/command-help.md

     >>> with Env({"GUILD_HELP_JSON": "1"}):
     ...     out = run_capture("guild runs --help")

+NOTE: There is a problem comparing output on Windows that causes false errors in the following assertion.
+When the output is pasted verbatim the line below fails with an empty banner `Differences (unified diff with -expected +actual):`

     >>> pprint(json.loads(out))  # doctest: +REPORT_UDIFF +FIXME_WINDOWS
     {'commands': [{'help': 'Add or remove run comments.', 'term': 'comment'}, {'help': 'Delete one or more runs.', 'term': 'delete, rm'},